jfrazx/KwirK/README.md

 - support multiple chat protocols
 - IRC is the current focus with Slack and HipChat next on the list
 - link channels on the different networks  (IRC<->IRC is alpha)
-- transparent channel encryption with DiffieHellman key exchange
+- transparent channel encryption with Diffie-Hellman key exchange
 - http administrative front-end and client area
 - ability to link multiple bots
 - more secure, eggdrop like command console